By Dan Crain. This is a blog in a series from the resource, Loving Freely.

 Now that’s good news.

-The younger son did nothing to become the beloved, because was always the Father’s son.
-As a reconciler, this is good news to me, because nothing that I do in the ministry of reconciliation is going to impress God.
+The younger son did nothing to become the beloved, because he was always the Father’s son.
+As someone called to the ministry of reconciliation, this is good news to me, because nothing that I do in the ministry of reconciliation is going to impress God.

 And because of the finished work of Christ on the cross, this belovedness is available to us who believe and confess to God the Father that we need his grace and forgiveness in our lives.